-- 5-dose series at age 2, 4, 6, 15-18 months, 4-6 years - Prospectively: Dose 4 may be administered as early as age 12 months if at least 6 months have elapsed since dose 3. - Retrospectively: A 4^{th} dose that was inadvertently administered as early as age 12 months may be counted if at least 4 months have elapsed since dose 3.
+5-dose series (3-dose primary series at age 2, 4, and 6 months, followed by a booster doses at ages 15-18 months and 4-6 years

+- Prospectively: Dose 4 may be administered as early as age 12 months if at least 6 months have elapsed since dose 3. - Retrospectively: A 4th dose that was inadvertently administered as early as age 12 months may be counted if at least 4 months have elapsed since dose 3.